 Most people are afraid to dye their hair with henna because they feel they will be stuck with it until the hair grows out and will not be able to chemically color over the henna.

-Once your hair has been hennaed, it takes longer processing time to bleach the hair but it will definitely get bleached.
-The hair will feel dull and lifeless but that is the case with bleaching over any type of hair.
-You just have to keep your hair conditioned very well to protect it from damage.
+Once your hair has been hennaed, it requires a longer processing time to bleach the hair but that does not remove it from being a possibility.
+The hair will feel dull and lifeless but that is the case with bleaching over any type of hair, thus we recommend against it.
+Ensure that you keep your hair conditioned very well to protect it from more damage.

 How Do I know What Henna to Buy?

-There are 3 main factors to look for before purchasing your henna:
+There are 3 main factors to look for before purchasing the best henna for your hair:

 - 100% pure & natural: It is very important to use henna that is 100% pure and natural and made solely from the leaves of the henna plant.
 It should be free of any chemicals, preservatives, metals and other substances.